Cousinso/Data-Structures/README.md

 # Data-Structures
-Data Structures explored in assignments completed in 3rd Computer Engineering
+Data Structures and Algorithms explored in assignments completed in 3rd Computer Engineering